 - Does your current cost center structure have the same sub-department under multiple departments? (e.g. Marketing (Field), Marketing (Business Dev), Sales (Field), Sales (Business Dev))

 NetSuite can manage multiple currencies natively and maintain the source currency value and the functional value (converted at the transaction exchange rate) for each transaction.
-For A/R and A/P transactions, NetSuite also manages the aging in the source transaction amount and automatically calculates the unrealized and realized gain or loss against the functional currency.
+For A/R and A/P transactions, NetSuite also manages the ageing in the source transaction amount and automatically calculates the unrealized and realized gain or loss against the functional currency.
 In fact, designating currency on NetSuite General Ledger accounts creates a lot of system restrictions which often leads to re-implementation of the Chart of Accounts.
-Therefore, the only accounts which you should designate currency for are, your Bank type accounts, as required by NetSuite.
+Therefore, the only accounts which you should designate currency are, your Bank type accounts, as required by NetSuite.

 3. Account Types